 When Uhuru was born on October 26, 1961, it was retired President Mwai Kibaki who suggested he be named Uhuru as independence was only two years away.

 Kibaki became his godfather and it was with an easy transition that Kibaki’s eldest son, Jimmy, became his friend, a friendship which was cemented as they attended St Mary’s School and where they both suffered in the harsh hands of an Irish priest whose Friday hobby was caning both of them.

 Indeed, it was at ‘Saints’ as the school is nicknamed, where Uhuru’s other close friends are sourced.

-Besides Jimmy, there is music producer Bruce Odhiambo, the former chair of the Youth Enterprise Fund, and who played prominent roles during Uhuru’s first two presidential campaigns.
+Besides Jimmy, there is the late music producer Bruce Odhiambo, the former chair of the Youth Enterprise Fund, and who played prominent roles during Uhuru’s first two presidential campaigns.

 His position of personal assistant was initially meant to go to businessman Eric Mungai when Uhuru was gunning for the presidency for the first time under Kanu in 2002, but owing to their closeness, he was asked to step aside for Njee.
 Mungai represents the other side of Uhuru’s personal friends; namely prominent businessmen who were his childhood friends and know him inside out.